JohnBra/vite-web-extension/README.md

 Oh by the way ...
 I also implemented a chrome local/sync storage hook for react, which works well with this template.
 [Check it out here](https://gist.github.com/JohnBra/c81451ea7bc9e77f8021beb4f198ab96).

-## Why another boilerplate? <a name="why"></a>
-I have used webpack react boilerplates and found it too hard to configure.

-Vite is mega easy to understand which makes it easier to get into and to maintain for others.

-I couldn't find another minimal boilerplate for React, TypeScript and Tailwind CSS.
-So here it is.

 ## Features <a name="features"></a>
 - [React 18](https://reactjs.org/)